descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 }
 ```

-These examples would not dangle and makes more sense with implicit static storage duration.
+With implicit static storage duration, these examples would not dangle and would make more sense.
 The local variable `constant` and even unnamed variable, temporary, `42`, still is `const` and have their respective types, so their should be no change in the logic of the code that directly depends upon them.
 As such, this feature isn't expected to break existing code.

 #### constant definition in function parameter and arguments